charlie0129/blog/content/post/proxmox-ve-shared-gpu-installation-guide/index.md

 All following commands should be run in the CT unless specified otherwise.

-Add Docker configuration, limit log size to prevent logs from some evil container eating up all storage space.
+Add Docker configuration.
+Systemd journal is used as log driver to make use of previously configured journal size limit.
+By writing logs to a centralized location, it's also useful if you want to write logs to memory to reduce disk writes (e.g. log2ram).

 ```bash
 mkdir -p /etc/docker/